|1||Adidas Powerlift 3||.6"||$$||Click here to view|

 For not much more money than the others, you can go with my personal favorite lifting shoes for the price.
 The Powerlift 3s are remarkably similar to the Adipowers (which are some of the best shoes for weightlifting, in my opinion) The main difference being the heel heights of the two shoes.

 They have the standard raised heel which helps a lot for hitting proper depth on squats and provide stability on the compound lifts.
-If you’re looking for an olympic lifting shoe, I’d like to direct your attention to the VS Athletics.
-The heel height on these just doesn’t lend itself to olympic lifting.
+If you’re looking for an oly shoe, I’d like to direct your attention to the VS Athletics.
+The heel height on these just doesn’t lend itself to Olympic lifting.

-These are probably the most bang for your buck if you’re willing to spend a little bit more than the Crossfit Lites.
+These are probably the best choice if you’re willing to spend a little bit more than the Crossfit Lites.

 In conclusion, cheap weightlifting shoes can be just as good as expensive ones

-If ordering from Amazon they are very generous on returns, but that’s a lot of hassle that can be easily avoided.
-Pay attention to the sizing and save yourself the headache of waiting for returns to process.
+If you are ordering from Amazon they are very generous on returns.
+However, that’s a lot of hassle you can easily avoid.

-The biggest factor between them is are you doing olympic lifting or just regular compound lifts.
-Pick a shoe with the right heel height and you will be good to go.
+The biggest factor between them is are you doing Olympic lifting or just regular compound lifts.
+Pick a shoe that suits your needs and lift some heavy ass weight!